FabricMC/fabric/CONTRIBUTING.md

 - `"deprecated"`

 ### Testing
 See the Testing section above.
-Make sure to describe in the pull request body how you tested your code, and include a relevant testmod with your pull request.
+Make sure to describe in the pull request body how you tested your code, and include relevant test mod code with your pull request.